United States Bankruptcy Court

 II.
-SCHEDULING A TELEPHONIC APPEARANCE
+HOW TO ARRANGE A TELEHONIC APPEARANCE

 III.
 PROCEDURE FOR TELEPHONIC APPEARANCE

-Telephonic appearances are connected directly with the courtroom's public address system and electronic recording equipment.
+Telephonic appearances are connected directly with the courtroom’s public address system and electronic recording equipment.
 Participants should be able to hear all parties without difficulty, echo or other interference.
 To ensure the quality of the record, the use of cellular phones is prohibited except in the most extreme emergencies.
-If an individual's cellular phone is causing any interference, the Court may ask that individual to disconnect from the hearing, and that individual will be deemed to have waived his or her appearance in the matter.
+If an individual's cellular phone is causing any interference, the court may ask that individual to disconnect from the hearing, and that individual will be deemed to have waived his or her appearance in the matter.
 Similarly, if a cellular phone disconnects during a hearing, the party appearing on cellular phone will be deemed to have waived his or her appearance.

-After you have placed your call to Court Call, at the time of your hearing, you may initially be in the listening mode, in which case you will be able to hear the matters before yours just as if you were in the courtroom.
-After your call is connected to the courtroom, the Judge will call the case, request appearances, and direct the manner in which the hearing proceeds.
+After you have placed your call to the Court Call, at the time of your hearing, you may initially be in the listening mode, in which case you will be able to hear the matters before yours just as if you were in the courtroom.
+After your call is connected to the courtroom, the judge will call the case, request appearances, and direct the manner in which the hearing proceeds.
 Each time you speak, you should identify yourself for the record.
-The Court's teleconferencing system allows more than one speaker to be heard, so the judge can interrupt a speaker to ask a question or redirect the discussion.
+The court’s teleconferencing system allows more than one speaker to be heard, so the judge can interrupt a speaker to ask a question or redirect the discussion.
 When the judge informs the participants that the hearing is completed, you may disconnect and the next case will be called.

 Telephonic appearances by multiple participants are only possible when there is compliance with every procedural requirement.
-Sanctions may be imposed when there is any deviation from the required procedures or the Court determines that an individual's conduct makes telephonic appearances inappropriate.
+Sanctions may be imposed when there is any deviation from the required procedures or the court determines that an individual's conduct makes telephonic appearances inappropriate.
 Sanctions may include dropping a matter from calendar, continuing the hearing, proceeding in the absence of an unavailable participant, a monetary sanction, and/or a permanent prohibition against an individual appearing telephonically.

 Printable version of Judge Saltzman's Telephonic Appearance Procedures